ora-io/docs/oao-onchain-ai-oracle/node-operator-guide/validator-client-tutorials/tora-cli-tutorial.md

 #### PRIV\_KEY (required)

-You need to modify the PRIV\_KEY environment variable to set the wallet used for confirmation.
+Modify the PRIV\_KEY environment variable to set the wallet used for confirmation.

-Please ensure that the wallet has enough balance to pay transaction gas.
+Ensure that the wallet has enough balance to pay transaction gas.

 For example: